wincentbalin/BlinkingEye/README.md

 BlinkingEye 3131 xyz1
 ```

 These options start **BlinkingEye** with the specified password `xyz1`.
 The server listens on all available IP addresses at the port `3131` and captures the screen number `1`.
+Access using http://IP_ADDRESS:3131/xyz1/ .

 ### Running with IP address, port and password